Nbruchi/transport-system/README.md

 - Road network using adjacency matrices
 - Budget information for each road
 - Persistent storage in `cities.txt` and `roads.txt`

-## 🎯 Usage

-1. Start by adding the initial cities:

-   - Kigali (Capital)
-   - Huye
-   - Muhanga
-   - Musanze
-   - Nyagatare
-   - Rubavu
-   - Rusizi

-2. Add roads between cities
-3. Assign budgets to roads
-4. Use the menu system to manage and view data

 ## 📝 Menu Options